mkuthan/mkuthan.github.io/_posts/2023-09-27-unified-batch-streaming.md

 Upon initial glance streaming and batch pipelines look like a duplicated code which violates DRY principle (Don't Repeat Yourself).
 Where's batch and streaming unification?

-Don't worry, there is nothing wrong with such design:
+Don't worry, nothing is wrong with such design:

 * Application layer should use Descriptive and Meaningful Phrases (DAMP principle) over DRY
 * Configuration is different, see properties of `TollBatchJobConfig` and `TollStreamingJobConfig`
 * Inputs are different, Pubsub subscriptions for streaming and BigQuery tables for batch
 * Outputs with total vehicle times aggregated within different session gaps, don't mix datasets of different accuracy in a single table
+* Streaming performs dual writes to Pubsub and BigQuery
-* Error handling for streaming is much more complex than for batch
+* Error handling for streaming is much more complex

 ### Infrastructure

 Where's the infrastructure in the presented code samples?
 Because of Scala syntax powered by some implicit conversions it's hard to spot.

-Infrastructure layer provides all the functions below in a fully generic way.
+Infrastructure layer provides all the functions specified below in a fully generic way.
 Extract infrastructure module as a shared library and use in all data pipelines.

 * `subscribeJsonFromPubsub` - for subscribing to JSON messages on Pubsub